History of the oscilloscope

-The history of the oscilloscope was fundamental to science because an oscilloscope is a device for viewing waveform oscillations, as of electrical voltage or current, in order to measure frequency and other wave characteristics.
-This was important in developing electromagnetic theory.
-The first recordings of waveforms were with a galvanometer coupled to a mechanical drawing system dating from the second decade of the 19th century.
+The history of the oscilloscope reaches back to the first recordings of waveforms with a galvanometer coupled to a mechanical drawing system in the second decade of the 19th century.
+The invention of the cathode ray tube and vacuum tubes allowed the development of oscilloscopes of the modern form.
+Vacuum-tube based oscilloscopes were critical to the development of radar during the Second World War, and development of electronic digital computers.
 The modern day digital oscilloscope is a consequence of multiple generations of development of the oscillograph, cathode-ray tubes, analog oscilloscopes, and digital electronics.

 Hand-drawn oscillograms

 The earliest method of creating an image of a waveform was through a laborious and painstaking process of measuring the voltage or current of a spinning rotor at specific points around the axis of the rotor, and noting the measurements taken with a galvanometer.
 By slowly advancing around the rotor, a general standing wave can be drawn on graphing paper by recording the degrees of rotation and the meter strength at each position.

 This process was first partially automated by Jules François Joubert with his step-by-step method of wave form measurement.
 This consisted of a special single-contact commutator attached to the shaft of a spinning rotor.
 The contact point could be moved around the rotor following a precise degree indicator scale and the output appearing on a galvanometer, to be hand-graphed by the technician.
 This process could only produce a very rough waveform approximation since it was formed over a period of several thousand wave cycles, but it was the first step in the science of waveform imaging.